BoredHackerBlog/loggingstuff/README.md

 humio_packetbeat.yml is the config that I modified and use with Humio

+# openedr
+loggingstuff_openedr.bat - dont use this. the way openedr logs is annoying to work with. see: https://github.com/ComodoSecurity/openedr/issues/14

 # links from where i took commands and inspiration from
 this course: https://www.blackhillsinfosec.com/training/applied-purple-teaming-training/